evercoinx/meme-tools/README.md

     yarn distribute-funds && yarn get-funds
     ```

-13. Make sure that the _marketing_ wallet has at least 581 USDC on balance.
-The promotions are as follows:
+13. Make sure that the _marketing_ account has sufficient budget of 600 USDC.

-    - 300 USDC to update the token info on [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order)
-    - 100 USDC to buy the 10x pack boost on [Dex Screener](https://dexscreener.com)
-    - 181 USDC to promote the X account via [SocialPlug](https://panel.socialplug.io/order/twitter-nft)

-14. Add 181 USDC to the account on [SocialPlug](https://panel.socialplug.io/portal/page/pg_add_funds).
+14. Add 200 USDC to the account on [SocialPlug](https://panel.socialplug.io/portal/page/pg_add_funds).

 # Token Launch Plan